 What You Can Expect

 Begin your step back in time at the Old South Meeting House, one of the oldest churches in Boston and the place where the Boston Tea Party was planned.
-Meet your local docent (a knowledgeable historian and guide) and walk into the heart of Beacon Hill, one of the most historic and expensive neighborhoods in Boston.
+Starting at the Irish Famine Memorial, you'll continue with a visit to the Boston Athenum, the city's most prestigious library where testimony of the Brahmin's appreciation of European works of art, are displayed.
+After, walk into the heart of Beacon Hill, one of the most historic and expensive neighborhoods in Boston.
 You’ll pass major historic landmarks such as the State House, the African Meeting House and Vilna Shul.

 Enjoy this pleasant walk, admiring the beautiful historic homes, and make your way to Boston Common, Boston’s central public park and the oldest city park in the US.